AnirudhG07/awesome-yazi/README.md

 <details>
 <summary>
-<a href="https://gitee.com/DreamMaoMao/searchjump.yazi">searchjump.yazi</a> - A Yazi plugin which the behavior consistent with flash.nvim in Neovim, allow search str to generate lable to jump.support chinese pinyin search,regular expression search.
+<a href="https://gitee.com/DreamMaoMao/searchjump.yazi">searchjump.yazi</a> - A Yazi plugin similar to flash.nvim in Neovim, using a search string to generate labels for jumping to.
+Supports searching by chinese pinyin or regular expressions.
 </summary>

 ```bash